 - Loss of one or both legs or loss of both hands, or limited use of these parts

 Be aware that other conditions also may apply, so ask your doctor about your eligibility.
 For example, some states will grant permits to people who use portable oxygen or have an acute sensitivity to sunlight that causes burning and blistering of the skin.

 How to Apply for a Handicap Parking Permit

-Although many people apply for permanent disabled parking, states also offer placards for temporary disability.
+Although many people apply for permanent disabled parking, states also offer placards for temporary disability, such as after having surgery.
 Typically, these temporary placards are valid for up to six months or up to the date that your doctor notes on the application.